beeware/briefcase/docs/en/reference/platforms/linux/appimage.md

 </tbody>
 </table>

-::: {.admonition}
-Best effort support
+/// admonition | Best effort support

 AppImage has a number of significant issues building images for GUI apps.
 It is incompatible with the use of binary wheels, and the use of